Treasure Hunt: API Guide

 nae of the corresponding Treasure Hunt is provided for convenience

-as the named value treasureHuntName
+as the named value treasureHuntName.

-The leaderboard consists of a JSON array containing numOfPlayers
+The leaderboard consists of a JSON array containing numOfPlayers entries, where

-each entry has a player
+each entry has a player name, a score and a

-.
+completionTime.
 The latter is a timestamp of when the player answered the last

 question, expressed in